 “It is imperative that the German testing agency who approved the fix, but also their national counterparts, urgently re-examine the solutions to repair the affected cars and that they publish these results.
 Consumers need to be 100% certain that their car will be in conformity with emission thresholds after the recall.

 “Volkswagen justifies compensation payments to US consumers with the argument that their cars cannot be as easily fixed as in Europe.
 This excuse now seems to be built on sand.
 VW must compensate European consumers.
 This is the only possible way forward for VW to make up for this ongoing consumer detriment.”

 Volkswagen is reported to have reached a $15 billion (£11.3 billion) settlement with US car owners.
-Under the deal VW is offering to buy back or repair vehicles affected by the dieselgate scandal as well as paying out compensation, after the German carmaker was found to have cheated in US emissions tests.
+Under the deal VW is offering to buy back or repair vehicles affected by the dieselgate scandal as well as paying out compensation.

 According to reports, the Volkswagen Group has set aside $10 billion (£7.51 billion) to repair or buy back around 475,000 vehicles with the 2-litre diesel engines found to have 'defeat device' software installed to cheat emissions tests.
 It has also agreed to compensate owners with payments up to $10,000 (£7,514).
 US owners of affected VW Group cars have already received gift cards worth $1,000 as an apology from VW.